spolu/breach_core/_posts/2014-01-27-running-new-breach.markdown

 ---

 Breach is now based on a modular architecture.
-The core of breach has no UI to interact with and only allows to add modules to run with.
+The core of breach has no UI to interact with.
+The UI is delegated to modules that can be added and run to provide basic functionalities such as navigation bar, tabbed browsing, etc...
 The first module being coded is `breach/mod_stack` to provide stack based navigation.
 Here are the insttructions to run it:

 1. Download and Extract the ExoBrowser:
 [Linux](https://s3-eu-west-1.amazonaws.com/exobrowser/v0.5.1700/exo_browser-v0.5.1700-linux-x64.tar.gz) -